blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 Each ring has a particular ability.
 A wearer that attunes to it will have a +3 bonus to that ability score.
 Wearing the ring cannot raise an ability score past 20.

 ### Ring of ghostly breath
-When attuned to this ring, the wearer's breath will become visible when within 300 feet of an undead.
+When attuned to this ring, the wearer's breath will become visible when within 300 feet of undead creatures.

 ### Ring of Disguise
 When attuned to this ring, the wearer may cast disguise self at will.